 The “liquidation” aspect of Chapter 7 means that the Bankruptcy Court is willing to write off (most) of your debts, but only if you liquidate your assets first.
 Not to worry, U.S. Marshals will not come knocking on your door.
 Chapter 7 is only a good idea for individuals who do not own significant assets, and do not have a high income.
 In fact, you may only file Chapter 7 if you make below your state’s average income for your family size.
-You can find state averages here (http://www.census.gov/hhes/www/income/data/statemedian/) for a general idea, but you should consult an attorney for your specific family size and income eligibility.
+You should consult an attorney for your specific family size and income eligibility.

 There are also “reasonable expenses” and exemptions that allow most people to keep all or most of their assets when filing under Chapter 7.
-Vulnerable assets are new, paid-off vehicles, luxury items such as vacation homes, boats, as well as the home you live in, if it has significant equity.
-If you have significant assets and you file Chapter 7 without the aid of a competent bankruptcy attorney, you may be looking at forfeiting those assets to a U.S. Trustee before being granted a discharge.
+Vulnerable assets are new, paid-off vehicles, luxury items such as vacation homes, boats, as well as the home in which you live, if it has significant equity.
+If you have significant assets, and you file Chapter 7 without the aid of a competent bankruptcy attorney, you may be looking at forfeiting those assets to a U.S. Trustee before being granted a discharge.

 The Bankruptcy Code allows individuals to maintain a dignified life, some savings, and even their 401(k) and still receive a discharge under Chapter 7.
-The bottom line on Chapter 7 is that it’s a good option for individuals who do not own significant assets such as a paid-in-full home or luxury vehicles.
+The bottom line with Chapter 7 is that it is a good option for individuals who do not own significant assets, such as a paid-in-full home or luxury vehicles.

 Chapter 13 is often called a “reorganization,” or the “wage earner’s” bankruptcy.
 That is because this chapter is best suited for individuals who have an income and/or assets, but they are unable to meet their debt obligations, or they are facing foreclosure.
 Filing for relief under Chapter 13 gives these individuals the benefit of the automatic stay (all collection activities must cease for at least thirty days, including foreclosures and sheriff’s sales), while at the same time allowing them to repay part of their debts and possibly discharging the rest.